 Looking for a sterile, easy-to-use root zone media your marijuana roots will love in indoor grow ops?
-Then you need to look at rockwool.
+Then look at rockwool.

-Explained another way, the very smallest rockwool cubes are used as loose root zone material.
-The next largest cube sizes are used for professional marijuana cloning or seed germination, cloning, early grow phase, and for platform drip irrigation systems in which the cubes sit on top of rockwool slabs, which are long, thick pieces of rockwool for use in ebb-and-flow systems.
+Larger cubes are used for professional marijuana cloning or seed germination, cloning, early grow phase, and for platform drip irrigation systems in which the cubes sit on top of rockwool slabs, which are long, thick pieces of rockwool for use in ebb-and-flow systems.

 Rockwool = Total Control Over Hydroponics Nutrients & PH

 Rockwool so useful for marijuana growers because it gives you total control over nutrient elements and other compounds plants absorb through their root zone.

 Rockwool is 100% sterile and inert—it has no nutritional component unless the grower adds nutrition to the media.

 That makes it an inert blank slate, a neutral carrier material that holds water, nutrients put in the water, and oxygen.

 Cannabis roots must have easy access to water, oxygen and nutrients, and rockwool provides this very efficiently, especially compared to soil and coco coir.